RozhakXD/Tuongtaccheo/README.md

 - You didn't open a public followed list.

 ### Facebook account requirements for Configuration?
-There are several requirements for a Facebook account that you want to add to the Tuongtaccheo configuration.
-If you meet the requirements but still can't be added to the configuration, it's possible that the Facebook account was created too recently or the Tuongtaccheo website is having problems.
+There are several conditions that must be met to add an account to the Tuongtaccheo account configuration, among others.
+If you still can't add it, maybe the Tuongtaccheo website has an error.

 **Requirement :**
 - Having a name on the account is only Vietnamese, for example : **Nguyễn Văn** || *For the actual name does not really affect the configuration.*